List of Terms

 Students apply math skills using a variety of tools, including manipulative materials, drawings, charts, graphs and equations and to show/explain their thinking.
 Teachers encourage students to use an area of strength to initially approach a problem, to generate an algorithm that expresses their process, and to develop several strategies to arrive at a solution.
 Teachers also ask students to show their thinking in more than one way.

 3-4-5 Math Vitamins may take several days to complete and teachers extend the problem each day based on the students’ responses.
-Expectations for recording the math vitamin process increase over time as students restate the problem, label drawings, create charts, record equations and explain their thinking.
+Expectations for recording the process increase over time as students restate the problem, label drawings, create charts, record equations and explain their thinking.
 We expect students at this level to produce work that can be read and understood by others.

 Milk and Cookies